theuwufurry/Comet-electric-bogloo-2-improved-breeding/README.md

 // edit "improved breeding fork"

-removed all implmentation of mithic mobs and whatever hard coded all apis made by ixume removed waves updated to latest version 1.21.10
+-removed all implmentation of mithic mobs and whatever -hard coded all apis made by ixume
+-removed waves
+-updated to latest version 1.21.10

 //